 Utilizing L&I funds like all investments involves a certain degree of risk.
 Though L&I funds is supposedly designed to track the performance of the index, there are bound to have tracking error between the performances of the L&I funds and the tracked index.
-The market price of L&I funds; will generally fluctuate in accordance with the supply of and demand for the units of the L&I funds; whereby the trading price of L&I funds may also differ from the L&I funds' net asset value.
+The market price of L&I funds will generally fluctuate in accordance with the supply of and demand for the units of the L&I funds; whereby the trading price of L&I funds may also differ from the L&I funds' net asset value.
 Therefore, the ease with L&I funds can be sold at or near its fair value depending very much on the volume traded on the market.
 In essence, investing into widely recognized and tradable L&I funds will eventually lead to portfolio management in a more efficient manner.
-If the fund manager inadvertently makes a wrong investment decision to invest in a leveraged exchange-traded fund during a market downtrend or if the fund manager inadvertently makes a wrong investment decision in L&I funds pose a risk if markets move in an opposite direction, or an opportunity if the positions are correct.
+If the fund manager inadvertently makes a wrong investment decision to invest in a leveraged exchange-traded fund during a market downtrend or if the fund manager inadvertently makes a wrong investment decision to invest in an inverse exchange-traded fund during a market uptrend, the NAV of the Fund will be adversely affected.
+As such, taking a position in L&I funds pose a risk if markets move in an opposite direction, or an opportunity if the positions are correct.
 However, any gains or losses in the portfolio is limited to the nominal exposure of the L&I funds it partakes in.